sohankunkerkar/kueue-operator/README.md

 1. Run `make deploy-ocp` to deploy the operator using the $OPERATOR_IMAGE and $KUEUE_IMAGE for operator and operand, respectively.

+1. Run `make undeploy-ocp` to remove operator from ocp cluster

 ### Operator Bundle Development

 1. Login into podman and have a repository created for the operator bundle.